Lemez/lemez.github.io/_lyrics/kids/flowers.md

 You'll see my friend the moon
 Watching over you -
 I'll be back soon.

+CHORUS
+And when the world is still
+I'm on the other side.
+While you are sleeping
+Other children play.
+Please don't be sad for me,
+I promise you I'm never far away.

 And when the world is still
 I'm on the other side.